DimosTheocharis/Tic-Tac-Toe-AI/documentation/How_to_play_in_terminal_with_Docker.md

 This command will run the code in the `backend_dockerfile` file.
 It will create an image of the project (called "terminal-game:v1"), ie a shared package containing the code of the project and the instructions to run it.

-**Note!!** Don't forget the '.' in the end of the command.
+**Note** Don't forget the '.' in the end of the command.
 It tells Docker to look for the `dockerfile` in the same directory you are now.

+**Note:** Keep in mind that this might take a time.

 ##### B) Create a container based on the image #####